ruby-rdf/spira/README.md

    explicitly here for when you start freaking out.
  * Configuration options "base_uri", "default_vocabulary" and "repository_name" are
    now configured via "configure" method (see the examples below).
+ * A couple of (not so) subtle changes:
+   1) Global caching is gone.
+This means that "artist.works.first.artist" (reverse lookup) does not return the original artist, but its copy retrieved from the database.
+   2) Each attribute is retrieved individually, e.g. "artist.name, artist.birthday,
+   artist.name" (3 references to 2 attributes) will cause 2 queries to the storage,
+   instead of just one.
+That is, a query per attribute name (same attributes are cached, however).
+This is a temporal glitch, will be back to the previous behaviour soon.

 ---